aau-claaudia/documentation/docs/guides/application_guides/gui/gui.md

 # Graphical User Interfaces

-Although Strato primarily is a service with a text-based user interface (TUI), you may - in some cases - need a graphical user interface (GUI) to do your work.
-In many other cases, you can manage without.
+Strato applications are most often operated as [headless interfaces](https://en.wikipedia.org/wiki/Headless_computer).
+This is the most efficient way of distributing computing ressources, and should be sufficient in most cases.
+In some cases however, you might need a graphical user interface to do the work you need.
+This is often referred to as a [GUI](https://en.wikipedia.org/wiki/Headless_software).
 By utilising a technology called "X11 Forwarding" we can launch an application on our Strato instance, but render it's graphics on our local machine.

-In the following, we will be guiding you through the process of setting your computer up for this.
+This might however require some setup of your computer.
+In the following section, we will be taking you through this process.

-Please note that it is not recommended to install a complete [desktop environment](https://en.wikipedia.org/wiki/Desktop_environment) on your instance.
-Doing so will require large number of additional libraries to be installed and will possibly replace critical system libraries, which will leave you with a very non-standard instance that is prone to errors and security risks, and will be difficult to troubleshoot.
+Please note that this is not a guide on how to install complete [desktop environments](https://en.wikipedia.org/wiki/Desktop_environment).
+Doing so is not recomended as this will require large number of additional libraries to be installed, whereby critical system libraries might be replaced, leaving you with a very non-standard instance that is prone to errors and security risks, and will be difficult to troubleshoot.

-### Why you might need a GUI

-* Your work requires you to

-###  Why you might **not** need a GUI

-* Having a GUI will require additional memory.

-* You have completed the development phase, and now only need to use Strato for the compute power
-* You have discovered, that you can connect to your Strato instance from your local computer, using your prefered analysis software, and execute your code through a console there

-    * python: `python3 my_analysis.py`
-    * R: `Rscript my_analysis.R`
-    * Matlab `matlab --nosplash --nodesktop my_analysis.mat` (correct?)

 ## Setup

-We will prepare
+Setup will vary based on your operating system.

 ### Windows